Capacity of an associative memory model on random graph architectures: Introduction

-The setup of the Hopfield model has been generalized in various aspects, e.g. the condition of the independence has been relaxed (see \cite{L98}, \cite{LV07}), patterns with more than two spins values have been considered (see \cite{Piccoetal}, \cite{LV_BEG}, \cite{LV_05}), and Hopfield models on Erd\"os-Renyi-graphs were studied (\cite{BG92}, \cite{BG93}, \cite{talagrand}, \cite{LV10}).
-The present paper starts with the observation that, even though being more general than the complete graph, also Erd\"os-Renyi-graphs do not seem to be the favorite architectures for a brain for scientists working in neurobiology.
-There, the standard paradigm currently is rather to model the brain as a small world graph (see \cite{bassett}, \cite{Rubinov}).
-We will focus on the question, how many patterns can be stored in a Hopfield model on a random graph, if this graph is no longer necessarily an Erd\"os-Renyi-graph. {The classical notion of storage capacity requires that the patterns are fixed points of the retrieval dynamics, i.e. local minima of the energy landscape of the Hopfield model (or, in \cite{newman}, \cite{loukianova}, \cite{talagrand}, not too far apart from such minima).
-It turns out, that this notion is already sensitive to the architecture of the network (\cite{LV10}).
+The setup of the Hopfield model has been generalized in various aspects, for example, the condition of the independence has been relaxed (see \cite{L98,LV_05}), patterns with more than two spins values have been considered (see \cite{Piccoetal,LV_BEG,LV_05}), and Hopfield models on Erd\"os--Renyi graphs were studied \cite{BG92,BG93,talagrand,LV10}.
+The present paper starts with the observation that even though being more general than the complete graph, also Erd\"os--Renyi graphs do not seem to be the favorite architectures for a brain for scientists working in neurobiology.
+There, the standard paradigm currently is rather to model the brain as a small world graph (see \cite{bassett,Rubinov}).
+We will focus on the question, how many patterns can be stored in a Hopfield model on a random graph, if this graph is no longer necessarily an Erd\"os--Renyi graph. {The classical notion of storage capacity requires that the patterns are fixed points of the retrieval dynamics, that is, local minima of the energy landscape of the Hopfield model (or, in \cite{newman,loukianova,talagrand}, not too far apart from such minima).
+It turns out that this notion is already sensitive to the architecture of the network \cite{LV10}.
 So it is conceivable that there is a major influence of the underlying graph structure on the model's capability to retrieve corrupted information.
 Associativity of a network can be described as the potential to repair corrupted information.
-We will therefore work with a notion of storage capacity that takes this ability into account.} Moreover, the relationship between network connectivity and the performance of associative memory models has already been investigated in computer simulations (see for instance \cite{ChenAdams}).
-Therefore the goal of the present note is to establish rigorous bounds on the storage capacity of the Hopfield model on a wide class of random graph models, where we interpret ''storage'' as the ability to retrieve corrupted information.
+We will therefore work with a notion of storage capacity that takes this ability into account.} Moreover, the relationship between network connectivity and the performance of associative memory models has already been investigated in computer simulations (see, e.g., \cite{ChenAdams}).
+Therefore, the goal of the present note is to establish rigorous bounds on the storage capacity of the Hopfield model on a wide class of random graph models, where we interpret ``storage'' as the ability to retrieve corrupted information.
 Similar questions have been addressed for the complete graph by Burshtein \cite{Burshtein}.